DESinMinecraft/Minecraft-Nemesis-System/README.md

 ## Server Softwares

 You will need a Paper/Purpur server to be able to run the Dynamic Enemy System.
 Paper is very optimized for performance and has a helpful API for plugin developers to use.
 Most servers on Minecraft use Paper, although Purpur is catching up fairly fast in terms of popularity.
-Almost every plugin that works on Paper will work on Purpur.
-Purpur has everything Paper has, as well as an INSANE amount of customizable options.
+Almost every plugin that works on Paper will work on Purpur, although Paper is more stable.
+Purpur has everything Paper has, as well as an INSANE amount of customizable options (by default, everything that is customizable is off for stability reasons and to allow you the option to change what YOU want).
 If you want "drakes" and "caragors", Purpur is the way to go.
 It also has slightly better performance than Paper due to including Pufferfish, another server implementation in it.

 Never setup a server?
 It's easy!
 Click on https://docs.papermc.io/paper/getting-started or watch a video tutorial like https://www.youtube.com/watch?v=S1ErOaywc2A
-You can also use free server hosts like Server.pro or Aternos to be able to easily play with your friends
+You can also use free server hosts like ~~Server.pro~~ or Aternos to be able to easily play with your friends

 You can download **Paper** at: https://papermc.io/software/paper